 Getting rich is likely the last thing on most preachers’ minds: The average pastor’s salary in the United States is around $50,000, as Glassdoor reports.
 However, some persons of the cloth have accumulated their share of riches through public speaking, books, network TV shows – and of course, the collection plate.
-Here we’ll look at 10 of the richest pastors around, their net worth, and just how they accumulated their fortunes.
+Here we’ll look at 10 of the richest pastors in the United States, their net worth, and how they accumulated their fortunes.

 10. Joyce Meyer

-- Net worth: $8 million
+Net worth: $8 million

-Meyer, 74, travels to public speaking engagements on her private jet.
+Meyer, 77, travels to public speaking engagements on her private jet.
 In 2004, a St. Louis Post-Dispatch article listed her and her husband’s assets, which were reportedly all paid for by her ministry.
 They included her $10 million jet and several million-dollar homes, as well as a $107,000 silver Mercedes.

-9. T.D.
+8. T.D.
 Jakes

-- Net worth: $18 million
+Net worth: $20 million

 Jakes’ net worth has been estimated at $20 million, according to Celebrity Net Worth.
 He talked about his wealth with Oprah in a 2012 interview, and stated that he draws income from his megachurch, in addition to earning money off his best-selling books and producing movies.
 Jakes is one of several notable pastors to provide words of encouragement to his followers in the wake of the COVID-19 pandemic.

 7. Rick Warren

-- Net worth: $25 million
+Net worth: $25 million

 6. Billy Graham

 Net worth: $25 million

 5. Creflo Dollar

 Net worth: $27 million

-3. Benny Hinn
+4. Benny Hinn

 Net worth: $60 million

 Israeli-born televangelist Benny Hinn is best known for his “Miracle Crusades,” or faith healing summits, which are held in stadiums around the country and broadcast on his TV program This Is Your Day.
 He founded Orlando Christian Center church in 1983 and began holding his healing services there.
 Followers believe Hinn can heal any of their ailments if he prays over them.